safe-global/safe-docs/safe-core-sdk/auth-kit/safe-auth.md

 # Integration with SafeAuth

 This guide demonstrate how to create an externally-owned account using your email or social media account.
-Once authenticated, you can sign transactions and interact with any Safe Smart Accounts you own.
+Once authenticated, you can sign transactions and interact with any Safe accounts you own.

 The `SafeAuthPack` is an authentication system that utilizes the [Web3Auth](https://web3auth.io) MPC technology.
-It was developed in collaboration with Web3Auth to create a smooth onboarding experience for web2 users.
+It was developed in collaboration with Web3Auth to create a smooth onboarding experience for web2 users across different dApps.

 ## Prerequisites